BLOG

 It's critical to understand what your selling price needs to be to make a profit and whether your selling price fits your target market once you've built in retailers' margins.

 Take time to cost out all your expenses.
-It's likely you will need to rent commercial space to develop your product - do your homework on what's available in your area as costs can vary greatly.
+It's likely you'll need to rent commercial space to develop your product – do your homework on what's available in your area as costs can vary greatly.

-Then factor in all the rest - transport and distribution costs, ingredients and packaging, your time or a labour cost, plus marketing and branding overheads.
+Then factor in all the additional costs – transport and distribution, ingredients and packaging, your time or a labour cost, plus marketing and branding overheads.

 Build a clear profile of who your customers are and what they want.
 This will allow you to make decisions about your brand based on evidence and understanding, rather than guesswork or generalisations.

-Retailers will expect to see proof that there is demand for your products and that consumers like your brand - know them inside out so you can tailor your product to your audience.
+Retailers will expect to see proof that there's demand for your products and that consumers like your brand.
+Consequently, you need to know your customers inside out so you can tailor your product to that audience.

 Brand strategy consultant Sandeep Das suggested a range of ways to research your target audience: